395px

 Had to find peace in the fact that we all answer to the one what we trust in

-And in our generation, we did do peaceful protest, just like you
+And in our generation, we did do peaceful protests, just like you

 Sat in a hostel powerless, did feel powerless just like you